 - To train, equip and organize people who want to help correct the weaknesses in our current electoral process

 - To gather data on the extent of the voter-integrity problems in NC

 - To propose and support legislative actions that would bring long-term stability back into the electoral system

 We are at a point in history where people will be forced to decide whether or not they want to sit back and let evil triumph or pull up their sleeves and do the hard work of defending our great constitutional freedom.

 While there are similar organizations springing up all across our nation, VIP is starting as a North Carolina initiative.
 It springs from my outrage at the news of how election after election is stolen in some amazingly brazen way.
-Organizations in other states have started paving the way to turn this problem around such as King Street Patriots and their True the Vote campaign, that started in Texas.
+Organizations in other states have started paving the way to turn this problem around such as California’s Election Integrity Project and the Ohio Voter Integrity Project.